viklund/courses/assembly/1611/exercises/assembly_validation.md

  - Does your assembly match well to the reference?
  - Did the plots look like you thought they would?

 The mummerplot of a tiling dataset isn't the same kind of plot as the original dotplot.
 To remedy this, we've also supplied a simple python script to make dotplots with.
-The script is called `dotplot.py` and can read .coord and .tiling files.
-It is available in `/proj/g2016024/nobackup/illumina_assembly/scripts/dotplot.py`.
+The script is called `dotplot.py` and it can read .coord and .tiling files.
+It is available in `/proj/g2016024/nobackup/illumina_assembly/scripts/dotplot.py`, and you need to load the `biopython` module for it to run.

 ### Mauve